 As one of the most beautiful destinations in Thailand, choosing where to stay in Chiang Mai is one of the most exciting parts of planning a trip here—and one of the most difficult!

 The best hotels in Chiang Mai are spread all throughout this sprawling Thai city.
-Although many first-time travellers choose Old Town as their Chiang Mai accommodations base, there’s a whole slew of interesting neighbourhoods & areas in Chiang Mai where you can experience world-class shopping, vibrant nightlife, and superb eating & drinking venues.
+Although many first-time travellers choose Old Town as their accommodations base, there’s a whole slew of interesting neighbourhoods & areas in Chiang Mai where you can experience world-class shopping, vibrant nightlife, and superb eating & drinking venues.

 Keen to discover the best places to stay in Chiang Mai?
-Find the perfect Chiang Mai hotel, guesthouse or hostel with this complete accommodations guide including the best areas to stay in Chiang Mai and the top Chiang Mai hotels for travellers…
+Find the perfect hotel, guesthouse or hostel with this complete accommodations guide including the best areas to stay in Chiang Mai and the top Chiang Mai hotels for travellers…

 As the largest city in northern Thailand and with a metro area that covers close to 3,000 square kilometres & includes over a million residents, nailing down where to stay in Chiang Mai isn’t always easy for travellers.